0xcite/fingerping/README.md

 Adding new fingerprints
 =======================

 Adding new fingerprints to fingerping's database is quite trivial.
-Simply generate the image folder for the library as you would when fingerprinting a web application.
+Simply generate the image folder for the target as you would when fingerprinting a web application.
 Then run fingerping with the "-gen" option. fingerping will then output the library's fingerprint as a Python dictionary.

 ```bash
 $ python fingerping.py -gen ../newPNG/